 Frosted Brownie Blondies

-And just for good measure, we’ve gone ahead and frosted these delightful little bars.
+And just for good measure, I’ve gone ahead and frosted these delightful dessert bars.
 And I will be upfront and proud to say that the chocolate frosting is made without butter!
-Have no fear though, there is still butter in the browndies. 🙂

-Something that is delicious, obvs.
+Something delicious, obviously.
 Kidding aside, they are simply a joining of a brownie and a blondie.
 Here are some of the differences:

 - Brownies typically use granulated sugar.
 These use brown sugar – just as you would a blondie.

 - Blondies usually only have intact chocolate chips.
-The chocolate chips in these browndies have been melted along with the brown sugar (more on that in a moment).
+The chocolate chips in these brownies have been melted along with the brown sugar (more on that in a moment).

 The result is a fudgy, soft bar – that still has that classic brownie crackly top – that may have you questioning why you haven’t tried these before!